xperimental/nextcloud-exporter/README.md

 ### Exported metrics

-This are the metrics exported by the `nextcloud-exporter`
+These metrics are exported by `nextcloud-exporter`:

 | name                                   | description                                                            |
 |----------------------------------------|------------------------------------------------------------------------|